 Session 6 - July 16 - July 21, 14-19 years old

 Session 7 - July 23 - July 29, 14-19 years old

 Session 8 - July 30 - August 5, Adults - 20 years old and up

 GoBabyGo is a program of the University of Delaware committed to all people exploring their world via independent mobility.
 The Illinois Spina Bifida Association is proud to provide GoBabyGo workshops with statewide Kiwanis Clubs in which children age 2-4 receive custom electric ride-on cars that empower greater mobility and independence.

-Register now for our next GoBabyGo Workshop, June 10, 2017 at Shriners Hospitals for Children-Chicago.
+Our next GoBabyGo Workshop will be June 10, 2017 at Shriners Hospitals for Children-Chicago.

 ISBA hosted a GoBabyGo workshop on July 30, 2016, thanks to the generosity of statewide Kiwanis Clubs, led by the Kiwanis Club of River Forest and Oak Park, and volunteer engineers and clinicians from the Rehabilitation Institute of Chicago and Shriners Hospitals for Children - Chicago.

 The Central Illinois Support Group is a group of parents, kids, and adults with spina bifida, who meet at 6:45pm on the third Thursday of every other month, except in the summertime.
 The group typically meets at at the OSF-College Ave meeting room, 1701 E. College Avenue, Bloomington - use the entrance at the back of the building by Convenient Care.
 The format varies from speakers to informal networking.For more information about this group, email firstname.lastname@example.org or call 773.444.0305.

 Families and individuals living with spina bifida are invited to join us at the Peoria Support Group.